Rang (1993 film)

 Upon its release, Rang emerged a critical and commercial success.
 It grossed ₹3.44 crore worldwide.
 Divya Bharti died before the film was released; it was dedicated to her memory.
-It also marked the last screen appearance of Amrita Singh, before her hiatus from acting.
+It also marked the last screen appearance of Amrita Singh, before her temporary hiatus from acting.

 Plot

 Yogi Joshi (Kamal Sadanah) is a hardworking middle-class student who goes to college with the traditional Pooja (Ayesha Julka), the daughter of a single father.
 Pooja has been in love with Yogi for quite some time, but Yogi seems to consider her as a good friend.
 Being very possessive of a particular parking spot in front of her college, Pooja does not like anyone else parking in that spot.

 Yogi's father (Bharat Kapoor) works at the factory owned by the successful Indu Singh (Amrita Singh).
-Indu admits her daughter into the same college as Yogi and Pooja.
+Indu admits her daughter, Kajal into the same college as Yogi and Pooja.
 She is a trustee of the college and is assured by the Principal that Kajal is in good hands.
 Kajal (Divya Bharti) goes to college and tries to park in Pooja's spot, but Pooja cuts her off.
-The two get in an altercation and to show Pooja how much power she has, Kajal drives her jeep into the corridors of the college and stops right in front of Pooja and her friends, including Yogi.
-Pooja holds her own and is unimpressed.
-Pooja and Yogi's friend Jojo, who had been run over by Kajal in her rampage, tells his friends that he has cut Kajal's brakes.
+The two get in an altercation and in order to show Pooja how much power she has, Kajal drives her jeep into the corridors of the college and stops right in front of Pooja and her friends, including Yogi.
+Pooja, however, holds her own and is unimpressed.
+Pooja and Yogi's friend Jojo, who had been run over by Kajal in her rampage, tells his friends that he has cut down Kajal's brakes.
 Yogi, feeling responsible for Jojo's actions, runs after Kajal's car.
-He catches up to her right as her car falls over a cliff into a river.
+He catches up to her right as her car falls over a cliff and into a river.
 He saves the unconscious Kajal from drowning and brings her home.
 Indu's mother, the snobby Suchitra (Bindu) offends Yogi by trying to give him money, but he politely refuses.

 That night, Kajal and Yogi dream about each other as they fall in love.
-The next day, Kajal approaches Yogi and asks if they could be friends.
+The next day, Kajal approaches Yogi and asks him if they could be friends.
 Yogi points out the difference in their class and status.
-Specifically, he mentions that Kajal has a car while he only has his feet.
-So Kajal decides that she won't use a car until Yogi goes on a date with her.
-Yogi finds out that Kajal is walking home and is worried.
-He finds her drenched in sweat being followed by her two friends in her car.
-He decides to go on a date with her to convince her.
-They go to see the movie, Bobby.
-They imagine themselves as the characters during the famous song "Hum Tum Ek Kamre Mein Band Ho."
-During a song sequence, they are shown to be spending a lot of time together and have fallen in love.
-Suchitra sees the two of them together and is angry.
+Specifically, he opines that Kajal has a car and he does not.
+Owing to this, Kajal decides that she would not use a car until Yogi agrees to go on a date with her.
+After discovering Kajal walking home drenched in sweat, Yogi changes his mind to convince her.
+They go to see the movie, Bobby, and imagine themselves as the characters during the famous song "Hum Tum Ek Kamre Mein Band Ho."
+Gradually, they spend a lot of time together and consequently, fall in love.
+Suchitra encounters the two of them together and is enraged.